Easy Green Tomato Chutney Recipe

 - Spoon the chutney into warm, sterilized jars and seal with lids.
 It's common in the UK to reuse supermarket jars for homemade chutney and to simply finish with this step.
 If you do this, ensure that the lid of the jar doesn't have any exposed metal since the vinegar in the recipe can react with it.
 The vinegar can corrode the metal turning it black and potentially affecting your chutney.
 It's better to use preserving jars with non-metal lids.
 Either plastic-coated on the inside or two-piece Tattler lids.
 It's also best practice to water-bath the jars after they're filled*.

 - Label the jars when cool and store them in a dark cupboard.
-Once opened, keep the jar in the refrigerator and try to use it within a year.
+Green tomato chutney can last a year or more in storage if sealed.
+Homemade green tomato chutney is best enjoyed two to three months after it has been made, as the flavors will develop and mellow in that time.
+Once opened, keep the jar in the refrigerator and try to use it within two months.

 Video